-Running through 21 miles of caves and passages, the long river that flows through the Bluespring Caverns has harbored a staggering concentration of albino, sometimes nearly see-through, amphibians and other aquatic creatures.
+The river that flows through the Bluespring Caverns, a 21-mile-long cave system, is home to a staggering concentration of unique amphibians and aquatic creatures.

-The Bluesrping Caverns were first discovered in the 19th century and further entrances to the caves continued to be discovered well into the 1940's.
-Wide limestone caves span for miles under the ground acting as a canopy for the river running along their floor.
-The river is the longest underground river in the United States and the moist, churning environment combined with the constant darkness have created a unique setting where blind, albino species can thrive.
-In addition to bugs like crickets, beetles, and spiders, larger creatures such as salamanders, frogs, and crayfish all live under, above, and upon the flowing waters, many of them purely white or near translucent.
-There is even an extremely rare species of blind cave fish that swims the waters.
+The river that ripples through the caverns is the longest-known underground river in the U.S. The humid environment combined with constant darkness creates an ideal habitat for blind and albino species .
+In addition to bugs like crickets, beetles, and spiders, larger creatures such as salamanders, frogs, and crayfish all lurk among the flowing waters, many of them purely white or nearly invisible in their translucence.
+There is even an extremely rare species of blind cavefish that swims through the subterranean waters.

 Visitors can board a boat for an underground tour of the river, which lasts about an hour.
 If you have a keen eye, you’re likely to see some of the caverns’ unusual creatures.
 Bluespring Caverns is notable for its length and stony grandeur, but what sets it apart from other subterranean wonders is its wildlife.

 The caverns are open daily from 9:00 a.m. to 5:00 p.m. from March through October.
 Tours leave on the hour and cost $18 for an adult ticket and $10 for a youth ticket.
 See the park's website for more details.